dushyantss/leave-management/docs/planning.md

 * avatar, nullable
 * user_group: {normal(default), admin}

-* belongs_to: direct_approver, reference to User, nullable - in which case that user is the boss
+* belongs_to: approver, reference to User, nullable - in which case that user is the boss
-* has_many: direct_requesters, reference to User, dependent: nullify
+* has_many: requesters, reference to User, dependent: nullify
 * has_and_belongs_to_many NotificationGroup
 * has_many Leave, dependent: destroy
 * has_many LeaveEarning, dependent: :destroy

-## NotificationGroup
+## NotificationGroup - not needed for now.
+We will send messages to the user's approver, their requesters and all the other users with same approver.
 * title, unique
 * description, nullable
 * image, nullable